Lomi-lomi salmon: Preparation

 Hawaiians were first introduced to salmon around the early 1800s, as contract laborers sent to the Pacific Northwest.
 Salmon would have likely been traditionally prepared as poke.
 A typical relish was made of ʻinamona mixed with dried ʻalaʻala (octopus liver) and ʻalaea salt.
 The poke was accompanied with several types of ʻakaʻakai (onion), limu kohu and a large bowl of poi.

 A type of poke in essence, the name lomilomi is taken from the traditional method of preparation (Hawaiian for "to massage") where fresh fish is rubbed with salt in varying amounts to simply season it for flavor or to cure it for preservation.
-In the evolution of this dish from its poke origins, the salt salmon is then cubed into small ~1cm pieces and again massaged into chopped tomatoes and onions of about the same size.
+In the evolution of this dish from its poke origins, the salt salmon is then cubed into small ~1 cm pieces and again massaged into chopped tomatoes and onions of about the same size.
 Some modern recipes call for scallions, cucumbers, chilis, additional salt, or lime, or even fish substitutes other than salmon and is typically served chilled or with ice.